-Pamplona and Wynnchurch will have the right to designate a majority of the members of our board of directors as long as Pamplona Fund and its respective affiliates and Wynnchurch Funds and their respective affiliates are collectively our largest shareholders.
-Pamplona Fund will have the right to designate directors to our board of directors and Wynnchurch Funds will have the right to designate directors to our board of directors.
+Pamplona will have the right to designate a majority of the members of our board of directors as long as Pamplona Fund and its affiliates own at least a majority of shares of our common stock.
+Wynnchurch will have the right to designate one member of our board of directors as long as Wynnchurch Funds and their respective affiliates own at least 5% of shares of our common stock.
+Immediately following the completion of this offering, Pamplona will have the right to designate five directors to our board of directors and Wynnchurch will have the right to designate one director to our board of directors.